top of page

 Step One~ Attend a Volunteer Information Session

-Our Info Sessions are short meetings, typically about thirty minutes.
-Just enough time to share an overview of CASA and answer any questions you may have.
+Our Info Sessions are short meetings--typically about thirty minutes--just enough time to share an overview of CASA and answer any questions.
 We offer them several times a year.
-Check out our Events page for the next upcoming Info Session or contact our office for more information.
+Check out our Events page for the next upcoming Info Session, or contact our office for more information.
+Watch a recorded info session here.

 Step Two~ Submit an Application

 Typically, the application is submitted after the Info Session, but it can be submitted before then too.
 Click here for the application.
-It is best to complete the application in one sitting, so the system doesn’t time you out.
-And if you don’t have all the contact information for your references, you can use your personal information to get through the application, and then provide our office with the updated information at the Interview.
+Completing the application in one sitting is best so the system doesn’t time out.
+And if you don’t have all the contact information for your references, you can use your personal information to get through the application and then provide our office with the updated information at the Interview.

 Step Three ~ Schedule an Interview

-The interview is just an opportunity for us to get to know you a little more and to give you a chance to get to know us and ask any unanswered questions you might have about CASA.
-At this meeting, we will also provide you with the forms to complete so that we can run your background checks.
+The interview is an opportunity for us to get to know each other and for you to ask any questions you might have about CASA.
+At this meeting, we will also provide you with the forms to complete so that we can run background checks.
 (Child Abuse Registry, Sex Offender Registry, and Criminal Background Check).
-Email us to schedule an interview. info@casamc.org
+Email us at info@casamc.org to schedule an interview.

 Step Four~ Attend Training

 Our pre-service training is 30 hours.
 Fifteen hours are done in a classroom setting.
 These are three-hour sessions that are typically held over the course of five weeks.
 The other fifteen hours are completed online and incorporated with classroom training.
-Classroom training also includes a field trip of the Justice Center and you’ll hear from a panel of attorneys and judges about the process.
-In order to be flexible, we also offer condensed training and independent study training.
-Contact our office for more information @ 242.4191 or info@casamc.org
+Classroom training also includes a field trip to the Justice Center, and you’ll hear from a panel of attorneys and judges about the process.
+We also offer condensed training and independent study training.
+Contact our office for more information at 242.4191 or info@casamc.org.

 Frequently Asked Questions